tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

 # Introduction

 The **Battle of the Algorithms** is an exhilarating week-long coding tournament that tests and celebrates developers' skills.
 Eight talented participants will compete head-to-head, striving to craft the most efficient and effective algorithms.
 Each developer will receive a standardized User Interface (UI) and Application Programming Interface (API) to integrate their solutions.
-The competition follows an elimination-style format, with contestants facing off in pairs until one emerges as the ultimate champion.
+The competition follows an elimination-style format, with contestants facing off in pairs until one emerges as the ultimate champion!

 ## Rules